 Erin E. Thompson Special Projects Manager Homeful.LA

 Erin works closely with Executive Director, Adam Murray, and the Board of Directors and Advisors to coordinate logistics for special initiatives.
 She manages ICLC’s affiliat website www.Homeful.LA and the team it takes to make people in Los Angeles aware of how they can volunteer, advocate, or donate towards ending homelessness.
 Erin has a Juris Doctorate from The John Marshall Law School and a B.S. in Arts, Entertainment and Media Management from Columbia College Chicago.
 Erin is an experienced Operations Manager, Business Developer, Administrator, Leadership Coach and Small Business Consultant.
-She is also founder of a nonprofit organization called The S Word Project.
+She is also the founder of E3 Enterprises LLC and a nonprofit organization called The S Word Project.

 Sandra joined ICLC as a staff attorney in January 2018.
 Prior to joining ICLC, she was as a law clerk at a small criminal defense firm where she primarily assisted low income clients facing criminal charges ranging from minor misdemeanors to serious felonies.
 Sandra received her B.A. in Spanish and a minor in French from the University of California, Los Angeles in 2015, and a J.D. from Southwestern Law School in 2018.
 While in law school, she participated in Southwestern’s Ninth Circuit Litigation Clinic where she represented an indigent client in deportation proceedings.
 She was also an extern at various public interest entities such as the Central American Resource Center, the Los Angeles Air Force Base, and the Inglewood District Attorney’s Office.
 She is committed to a career in public service and representing those who would otherwise not have access to legal services.